exercism/v3/languages/go/exercises/concept/strings/.docs/after.md

 fmt.Println("Hello" + " world!")
 ```

-String values are immutable: the byte sequence contained in a str ing value can never be changed, thoug h of course we can assig n a new value to a str ing variable.
+String values are immutable: the byte sequence contained in a string value can never be changed, though of course we can assign a new value to a string variable.
 To append one string to another, we can use the `+=` statement :

 ```go